-15.8.1.1.
-Secure, at a minimum, Interim Health Plan Accreditation status from NCQA prior to contracting with the Department.
-In addition to the Interim Health Plan Status Accreditation status provision, the CONTRACTOR must continue its pursuit to achieve "Accredited" status and NCQA Health Equity Accreditation within the timeframe(s) detailed in this Section of the contract.

-- 15.8.2.
-Achieve at a minimum "Accredited" status from NCQA within two (2) years of entering the South Carolina Medicaid market. - 15.8.3.
-The CONTRACTOR must earn NCQA's Health Equity Accreditation in calendar year 2023. - 15.8.4.
-Once achieved maintain the "Accredited" status and NCQA Health Equity Accreditation through the term of the contract. - 15.8.5.
-If one of the anniversary requirement dates described in Section 15 of this contract occurs during a HEDIS evaluation period, the results at the conclusion of the evaluation shall be used in assessing the CONTRACTOR's status. - 15.8.6.
-The Department has discretion to impose liquidated damages, cease the Enrollment of additional Members to the CONTRACTOR's Health Plan, and reassign Members who are currently enrolled in the CONTRACTOR's Health Plan during the period between the CONTRACTOR's failure to achieve accreditation and/or Health Equity Accreditation and the subsequent review.
+- 15.11.1 Secure, at a minimum, Interim Health Plan Accreditation status from NCQA prior to contracting with the Department.
+In addition to the Interim Health Plan Status Accreditation status provision, the CONTRACTOR must continue its pursuit to achieve "Accredited" status and NCQA Health Equity Accreditation within the timeframe(s) detailed in this Section of the contract. - 15.11.2 Achieve at a minimum "Accredited" status from NCQA within two (2) years of entering the South Carolina Medicaid market. - 15.11.3 The CONTRACTOR must earn NCQA's Health Equity Accreditation in calendar year 2023. - 15.11.4Once achieved maintain the "Accredited" status and NCQA Health Equity Accreditation through the term of the contract. - 15.11.5If one of the anniversary requirement dates described in Section 15 of this contract occurs during a HEDIS evaluation period, the results at the conclusion of the evaluation shall be used in assessing the CONTRACTOR's status. - 15.11.6The Department has discretion to impose liquidated damages, cease the Enrollment of additional Members to the CONTRACTOR's Health Plan, and reassign Members who are currently enrolled in the CONTRACTOR's Health Plan during the period between the CONTRACTOR's failure to achieve accreditation and/or Health Equity Accreditation and the subsequent review.

-- 15.8.7.
-Inform the Department of its status with NCQA and any changes to that status throughout the term of this contract.
-The CONTRACTOR shall communicate the results of any accreditation review to the Department within five (5) Calendar Days of receipt of the results. - 15.8.8.
-The CONTRACTOR shall authorize NCQA and any other accrediting entity to provide the Department with a copy of its most recent review(s), including: - 15.8.8.1.
-Accreditation status, type, and level - 15.8.8.2.
-Recommendations for improvement, Corrective Action Plans, and summaries of findings - 15.8.8.3.
-Expiration date of accreditation - 15.8.8.4.
-Health Equity Accreditation survey results - 15.8.8.5.
-Expiration date of Health Equity Accreditation recognition - 15.9.
-External Quality Review (EQR)
+- 15.11.7Inform the Department of its status with NCQA and any changes to that status throughout the term of this contract.
+The CONTRACTOR shall communicate the results of any accreditation review to the Department within five (5) Calendar Days of receipt of the results. - 15.11.8The CONTRACTOR shall authorize NCQA and any other accrediting entity to provide the Department with a copy of its most recent review(s) as required by 42 CFR § 438.332(a) and 42 CFR § 438.332(b)(1) (3), including: - 15.11.8.1 Accreditation status, type, and level - 15.11.8.2 Recommendations for improvement, Corrective Action Plans, and summaries of findings - 15.11.8.3 Expiration date of accreditation - 15.11.8.4 Health Equity Accreditation survey results - 15.11.8.5 Expiration date of Health Equity Accreditation recognition

+15.12 External Quality Review (EQR)

-- 15.9.1.
-Participate and cooperate in an annual External Quality Review in accordance with 42 CFR § 438.204.
-The review will include, but not be limited to, review of Quality outcomes, timeliness of, and access to, the services covered under the contract. - 15.9.2.
-Provide all information and documentation required to complete the review as requested by the Department or its designee. - 15.9.2.1.
-Such audits shall allow the Department or its Representative to identify and collect management data. - 15.9.2.2.
-The standards by which the CONTRACTOR will be surveyed and evaluated will be at the Department's sole discretion. - 15.9.2.3.
-If deficiencies are identified, the CONTRACTOR must submit a Corrective Action Plan (CAP) for approval addressing how the CONTRACTOR will remediate any deficiencies and the timeframe in which such deficiencies will be corrected. - 15.9.2.4.
-The CONTRACTOR must receive prior approval from the Department for the CAP.
+- 15.12.1 Participate and cooperate in an annual External Quality Review in accordance with 42 CFR § 438.350.
+The review will include, but not be limited to, review of Quality outcomes, timeliness of, and access to, the services covered under the contract. - 15.12.2 Provide all information and documentation required to complete the review as requested by the Department or its designee. - 15.12.2.1 Such audits shall allow the Department or its Representative to identify and collect management data. - 15.12.2.2 The standards by which the CONTRACTOR will be surveyed and evaluated will be at the Department's sole discretion. - 15.12.2.3 If deficiencies are identified, the CONTRACTOR must submit a Corrective Action Plan (CAP) for approval addressing how the CONTRACTOR will remediate any deficiencies and the timeframe in which such deficiencies will be corrected.
+The Department has the discretion to impose Liquidated Damages for repeat findings identified during an annual External Quality Review. - 15.12.2.4 The CONTRACTOR must receive prior approval from the Department for the CAP.

-- 15.9.3.
-The CONTRACTOR shall submit periodic updates to the Department, at a frequency determined by the Department, regarding its progress in correcting the deficiencies. - 15.10.
-Provider Preventable Conditions (PPC)
+15.12.3 The CONTRACTOR shall submit periodic updates to the Department, at a frequency determined by the Department, regarding its progress in correcting the deficiencies.

+15.13 Provider Preventable Conditions (PPC)